lamemakes/pilot-drive/docs/source/how-to/users.rst

         #.
 Under ``"phone"`` ensure ``"enabled": true`` and ``"type": "android"``
         #.
 Restart PILOT Drive
 #.
 Enable USB debugging on your Android device (paraphrased from `howtogeek's ADB article <https://www.howtogeek.com/125769/how-to-install-and-use-abd-the-android-debug-bridge-utility/>`_):
     #.
-Open your phone’s app drawer, tap the Settings icon, and select “About Phone”
+Open your phone's app drawer, tap the Settings icon, and select “About Phone”
     #.
 Scroll all the way down and tap the “Build Number” item seven times.
 You should get a message saying you are now a developer.
     #.
 Head back to the main Settings page, and you should see a new option in the “System” section called “Developer Options.”
     #.
 Once in Developer Options, enable “USB Debugging”